 Today’s Prompt: Throw

 Three times Mallory had rid herself of that wretched bag—that hard-sided hunk of luggage the color of digested peas which contents had haunted her.
-Over the past few months, the vessel of evil had terrorized her, mocked her, and twisted the details of what had happened deep into her brain.
+Over the past few months, the vessel had terrorized her, mocked her, and twisted the details of what had happened deep into her brain.

 A week had passed since she saw it last.
 And she had thought she was finally rid of that bag.
 Blessed relief.